 - changes in mood

 - decreased libido

 Another risk concerns pregnancy.
-It can be easy to forget to take the pill every day, which can increase the chances of pregnancy.
-If this happens, speak with a doctor or pharmacist.
+It can be easy to forget to take the pill every day.
+Forgetting to take birth control can increase a person’s chances of getting pregnant.

-A person may want to avoid taking a pill every day, or they may wish to avoid negative effects of estrogen or progestin.
+A person may want to avoid taking a pill every day.

 - a copper intrauterine device (IUD)